Boom and Bust Cycles Definition

 #2 – Investor Confidence

-- Investors pump in money before they expect a boom, at this time the investment is cheaper and they assess that future boom cycle will bring in huge returns.
+- Investors pump in money before they expect a boom, at this time the investment is cheaper and they assess that the future boom cycle will bring in huge returns.
 So one of the leading indicators of a boom cycle is investor confidence and inflow of investment.

 - However, when investors see that the investment will not be fruitful and therefore the returns will be lower than expected, they pull out money and seek safer investment, due to this a bust cycle emerges.